cristoph143/AWS-Textract/README.md

 ```
 cd <application-directory>
 ```
+ * Tip: There are .env or .flaskenv files present.
+Do "pip install python-dotenv" to use them.
 3. **Install virtualenv:**

    Before setting up the project environment, you need to install `virtualenv` if you haven't already.
 This tool helps create isolated Python environments.
 Install it globally using pip: